xoofx/xoofx.github.io/_posts/2018-04-06-porting-unity-to-coreclr.md

 We developed the entire Mono extension within a fork of CoreCLR (in a private repository).

-The idea was to integrate as part of the `coreclr.dll` the Mono API exposed functions and to call directly the internals of CoreCLR.
-Using this mode of development made the whole experience a lot more easier to work with, as we had quite a few parts to modify in CoreCLR directly.
+The idea was to integrate directly as part of the `coreclr.dll` the Mono API exposed functions and to call the internals of CoreCLR.
+Using this mode of development made the whole experience a lot more easier to work with, as we had also to modify a few parts in CoreCLR as well.

 #### 1) Develop a simple Mono HelloWorld program